- First Name

 - About Me

-Helena Goodwyn is a Lecturer in English at the University of St Andrews.
+Helena Goodwyn is Vice-Chancellor’s Senior Research Fellow in English Literature at Northumbria University.
 Her current monograph project examines the shifting transatlantic networks of influence that inspired the creation of Britain’s tabloid presses through exploration of the terms ‘New Journalism’ and ‘Americanization’.

 Helena has research interests in British and American literature of the long nineteenth century, book and media history, and women’s literature.